deruelle/mobicents/examples/sip-services/README.txt

 Description:
-This example provides basic sip services, such as proxy location and registrar services.
+This example provides basic sip services, such as proxy, location and registrar services.

 Requirements:
 This example depends on the Mobicents SIP Resource Adaptor, ensure it is installed.